-Concurrent with the Medicare Benefits Schedule (MBS) Review the Australian Government decided to enhance Medicare compliance processes.
-One major outcome has been a decision to expand compliance to include employers and/or companies that employ or otherwise engage practitioners, to ensure they act as good corporate citizens and bill appropriately.
-PSR received its first referral under this category in June 2018.
+A review of the Medicare Benefits Schedule (MBS) during 2017-18 and 2018-19 coincided with the Australian Government's decision to enhance Medicare compliance processes.
+One major outcome from the review was to expand compliance to include employers and/or companies that employ or otherwise engage practitioners, to ensure they act as good corporate citizens and provide services appropriately.
+In late June 2018, PSR received its first referral under this category.